dmi3kno/ilbm-article/ilbm_article.md

 ## Proxy root-finding

 Finally, we can represent the QDF with a proxy function, the roots of which can be computed analytically.
 This method is referred to in the literature as the "proxy root-finding" and has been studied extensively [@boyd2013FindingZerosUnivariate].
 Chebyshev polynomials are known for their ability to approximate functions of arbitrary complexity [@boyd2007NumericalExperimentsAccuracy].
 In order to increase the precision of the approximation either higher degree polynomials should be used or the function range should be partitioned, keeping the degree of the polynomials applied on the subdivisions low [@boyd2006ComputingRealRoots].
 The main computational load of the Chebyshev polynomial method is computing the eigenvalues of the Chebyshev-Frobenius companion matrix [@boyd2013FindingZerosUnivariate].
 The logic of the method relying on a large number of partitions is that it might be computationally cheaper to find eigenvalues of many small matrices, than finding eigenvalues of a large matrix.
 The `qpd` package [@perepolkin2019QpdToolsQuantileparameterized] implements several functions for computing the coefficients, finding roots and evaluating the Chebyshev polynomial of arbitrary degree on any interval of a function.
 For QPD the full range of the function is $(0,1)$, but `qpd::is_qdf_valid()` can check a QDF function passed by the user using arbitrary number of subdivisions fitting the Chebyshev polynomial of a user-defined degree to every partition.
-Another strategy discussed in @boyd2013FindingZerosUnivariate is "recursive partitioning", where the algorithm start by fitting a single polynomial to the whole function range and comparing the goodness of fit (e.g. the sum of squares) to some small value.
+Another strategy discussed in @boyd2013FindingZerosUnivariate is "recursive partitioning", where the algorithm starts by fitting a single polynomial to the whole function range and comparing the goodness of fit (e.g. the sum of squares) to some small value.
 If the error exceeds the threshold, the range is split in two and polynomials are fit to each subsegment, repeating the algorithm recursively.

 Given the shape of the QDF function (most likely U-shaped) the largest error will be in the tails, so it might be a smart idea to make more splits toward the tails and less splits in the middle of the function range.
 We implemented an S-shaped subdivision scheme in `qpd::is_qdf_valid()` and compared its performance to the linearly partitioned quantile function.
 In Appendix B we compare the two schemes of proxy root-finding (degree of polynomial vs number of partitions) and discuss different approaches for dealing with false roots, which are an inevitable byproduct of polynomial approximation.

 # Discussion and conclusion

-## Indirect inference

-Quantile distributions expand the menu of options available to the scientists and offer a wide selection of distributions to be used as likelihoods and/or priors. @hadlock2017QuantileparameterizedMethodsQuantifying summarizes the ideas from @gilchrist2000StatisticalModellingQuantilea and @powley2013QuantileFunctionMethods and provides a useful overview of properties of quantile functions.
+Quantile distributions expand the menu of options available to the scientists and offer a wide selection of distributions to be used as likelihoods and/or priors. @hadlock2017QuantileparameterizedMethodsQuantifying summarizes the ideas from @gilchrist2000StatisticalModellingQuantile and @powley2013QuantileFunctionMethods and provides a useful overview of properties of quantile functions.
 Using these properties and transformation rules, new distributions can be created on demand [@rodrigues2020FlexibleProcedureFormulating; @midhu2014ClassDistributionsLinear; @sankaran2016NewQuantileFunction; @sankaran2018NewClassQuantile; @yang2009QuantileBasedDistributionsModelling; @smithson2017CDFquantileDistributionsModelling].

 In the past 20 years many examples using quantile distributions in approximate Bayesian computation (ABC) appeared in the literature [@allingham2009BayesianEstimationQuantile; @drovandi2011LikelihoodfreeBayesianEstimation; @dunson2005ApproximateBayesianInference; @mcvinish2012ImprovingABCQuantile; and @smithson2017CDFquantileDistributionsModelling].
 ABC methods normally do not require computation of the likelihood, which in case of quantile distributions is convenient, as they lack an explicit CDF and PDF.